amyspencerproject/bootstrap-demo/READE.md

 - Buttons have many pre-defined classes.
 Not sure how good some of the options are for accessibility.
 - Cards have three ways to be contained to a specific width: use grid system with row and columns e.g.row/col-4, use card class and specific width e.g. card w-50% or set max-width with css styles e.g. style="max-width: 18rem"
 - Horizontal cards can be made by removing the grid gutters with .g-0 and using .col-md-* classes
+- Typography in Bootstrap is automatically responsive.
+If you want to have the same style as heading without using the html div then you can just call it as a class e.g. don't want```<h1>``` then use it as a class, e.g. ```<p class="h1"> ```
+- There is also a display class that makes for larger font stylings that are opiniinated
+- Use -start and -end to align text.
+As opposed to -left and -right.
+- Inline semantic html tags available such as ``` <mark>, <small>, <s>, <del> ```.
+These stylings can also be applied as classe without the extra importance being given to them.
+- block quote options are really nice looking and include citations and block-footers, etc.
+- two types of list styles, ul and li but also inline
+- There are lots of nice features to handle images.
+To keep an image contained inside of a div us the class="img-fluid"
+-